PCR test — “Viral culture for every individual case is needed to conclude if the person “presents any danger to society.”

 Cycle thresholds — “Cycle thresholds are the times that the amplifying test has to be repeated to get a positive result.
 The higher the viral concentration the lower amplification cycles are necessary.”
-Some people might give positive after running the PCR test with a high threshold and others with a low threshold.”
+Some people might give a positive test result after running the PCR test with a high threshold and others with a low threshold.”

 This means that depending on the cycle counts of the testing, someone could test positive or negative.
-Its also worth noting some of the testing centres in Canada aren’t disclosing their cycle count cutoffs and some run at 35 while others run at 45.
+Its also worth noting some of the testing centres in Canada aren’t disclosing their cycle count cutoffs, and some run at 35 while others run at 45.
 The high-end cutoff in the United States is a cycle count of 40.
 Canada has multiple testing centres that run above this recommended cycle count.
 This could create two different results within the same individual.

 As I continued to read through the study, I began to get more angry at our governments current handling of this “pandemic”.

-“Calling PCR positives “cases” does not specify whether the persons have carried the virus for long or whether it is “active”.
+“Calling PCR positives “cases” does not specify whether the persons have carried the virus for long, or whether it is “active”.
 This could lead to the finding of many “cases” as a function of the number of PCR tests conducted.
 For example, if 20% of a population are PCR positive, the number of PCR positives will depend on the size of the sample.
 This means that the more PCR test are carried out the larger the fraction of the population that is confirmed but this might not speak of changes in the population.
 That is, it is possible that the population was infected already long before deciding to test and PCR positives would therefore not speak of “an advancing pandemic.”

 Breaking down case definitions of Ford government